 “We all have a personal recipe for productivity.
 One person may need six cups of autonomy and just a pinch of collaboration.
 Another person may require heaps of sociability and noise, with just a teaspoon of occasional privacy.” – Neil Blumenthal

 Every team has different goals, priorities, and ways to measure productivity.
 Where one tool works incredibly well for one team, it doesn’t necessarily mean it’ll do the same for another.
 You need something that will be suited to your habits and objectives.

 Consider the ongoing Slack debate for example.
-By becoming a billion dollar company within two years, you can’t deny the communication platform’s success and the amount of users who love it.
+By becoming a billion-dollar company within two years, you can’t deny the communication platform’s success and the number of users who love it.
 But that doesn’t mean it works for everyone.
 Amir Salihefendic, the founder and CEO of Doist, explains why the tool didn’t work for his team:

 “This style of communication was especially problematic for a remote-first company like ours.
 How do you stay in the loop when earlier topics have already been discussed and are buried by the time you even wake up?
 It wasn’t healthy for our team, and it wasn’t helping us focus on the hard work that really moves projects forward.”